ReactiveSlime/PS3-Discord-bot/README.md

     - `/shutdown`: Will shutdown the PS3
     - `/exit`: Will exit the current PS3 game
     - `/play`: Will launch the current mounted game

+## Known Bugs
+A command will take around 20 seconds to load. when I disabled the command another random one will take 20 seconds `/play` discord will reply back with `Interaction Failed` but the command does execute with no issues